mohan696matlab/Unsupervised-_Fault_Detection-Industrial_Process/README.md

 Video 2: PCA Reconstruction-based Anomaly Detection

 In this video, we will introduce the concept of Principal Component Analysis (PCA) and demonstrate how it can be used for anomaly detection.
 We will also discuss the limitations of PCA and how it can be improved by incorporating additional features.

+I realized that I made a mistake when demonstrating how to use the Pandas iloc function.
+Specifically, I used the following code: df.iloc[:3], when I should have used the code df.iloc[:, 3:] instead.
+This error may have caused unexpected results when working with your DataFrame.
+To correct this mistake, please replace df.iloc[:3] with df.iloc[:, 3:] in your code.
+This will select all rows and all columns starting from the 4th column of your DataFrame.

 Video 3: Autoencoder-based Reconstruction